decretist/Dissertation/Chapter3/chapter3.md

 and Saints Felix and Nabor is therefore unknown, but it is possible that it predates Odofredus.

-[^5]: **Cite @noonan_gratian_1979, but also cite
+[^5]: See @noonan_gratian_1979, 150-151. @van_hove_prolegomena_1945
-@van_hove_prolegomena_1945.** Van Hove's *Prolegomena* had an outsized impact on the trajectory of medieval canon law studies in twentieth century North America because of its having been used by the 1964 Yale seminar led by Peter Landau in the absence of Stephan Kuttner, who was undergoing treatment for cancer at the time.
+had an outsized impact on the trajectory of medieval canon law studies in twentieth century North America because of its having been used by the 1964 Yale seminar led by Peter Landau in the absence of Stephan Kuttner, who was undergoing treatment for cancer at the time.
 Seminar participants including Charles Donahue and Robert Somerville went on to have unusually influential academic careers in the field (Donahue at Harvard, and Somerville at Columbia where he was Winroth's dissertation advisor).

 [^6]: "Noonan used sound historical methods, but he chose, as a distinguished professor of law and later a prominent judge, to couch